Search information pages

 Short reports - brief reports of data from original research.

-Publication of research articles in the broad area of particle toxicology by Particle and Fibre Toxicology is dependent on: a) relevance to the aims of the journal, b) scientific validity and quality, and c) coherence with the research area as a whole, as judged by two independent reviewers.
+Publication of research articles in the broad area of particle toxicology by Particle and Fibre Toxicology is dependent on: a) relevance to the aims of the journal, b) scientific validity and quality, and c) coherence with the research area as a whole, as judged by three independent reviewers.
 Peer review is anonymous.
 A recommendation of acceptance or rejection is at the discretion of the Editors based on the reviewers' recommendations and will be agreed in consultation with the reviewers.
 Subject to reviewers' recommendations, all scientifically valid contributions will be published without restrictions on length.

 Edited by Dr Flemming Cassee, Particle and Fibre Toxicology is supported by an expert Editorial Board.